edgrc/GUID-Hexadecimal-converter/README.md

 # GUID-Hexadecimal-converter
-I created this GUID-HEXA converter for learning some cybersecurity stuffs.
+I created this GUID-HEX converter for learning some cybersecurity stuffs like how does the GPT work.